 To get here take route 60 from Þingeyri or Ísafjörður, and turn off at the road to Núpur.
 Continue along road 624.
 Contact us if you have questions about transportation to the valley.

-Guests should be sure to stock up on groceries and other needs in Ísafjörður before coming to Sæból 3.
+Guests should be sure to stock up on groceries and other needs in Ísafjörður before coming to Sæból.

-There is no internet and very limited mobile phone reception in the valley.
+Youcan get access at internet and there is very limited mobile phone reception in the valley.

 The history of settlement at Sæból 3 goes back almost a thousand years, and has been in our family since the late 17th century.
 For many generations Sæból 3 has been a place for community events and all kinds of groups to meet, despite its remote location.
 The Vonaland (Hope-land) meeting house has been home to school classes, a movie theatre, Christmas dances, young men´s club meetings, and more.